ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 Configuration
 ^^^^^^^^^^^^^

-This documentation assumes that OMERO.web is deployed **separately** from OMERO.server.
-This is the recommended installation set-up as they perform best under different circumstances and require a different set of dependencies.
-Please check :ref:`omero_web_deployment` for the latest advice on how to deploy OMERO.web.
+We now recommend that ``omero-web`` is installed in a separate python virtual environment.

-If you are migrating from a shared installation to separate installations, you will need to export and re-import the configuration from your previous installation.
+If you are migrating to a new virtual environment, where :envvar:`$OMERODIR` does not refer to a server with an existing config, you will need to export and re-import the configuration from your previous installation.

 ::

     OLD_INSTALLATION/bin/omero config get --show-password > properties.backup

+    # omero-web virtual env
-    NEW_INSTALLATION/bin/omero config load properties.backup
+    omero config load properties.backup

 If you generated configuration stanzas using :program:`omero web config` which enables OMERO.web via NGINX, you should regenerate your config files,